Altus Unification War

 It is a vestige of the Crucible which is life’s origin.
 It is partial atavism and was long ago considered a holy visual, but in the wake of civilization, it is treated as corruption.

 Soon enough, however, a separate graveyard was set up for either Auriza non-combatants or outsiders in general.
 The Leyndell Catacombs are situated beneath the royal capital’s sewer system, accessed via a hidden passage under one of the veiled holy women statues.
 This implicates its creation incredibly early in the city’s urban development.
-Sure enough, a Crucible Scale Talisman hides inside, meaning that at least some of the dead buried there are roughly contemporaneous with the other two catacombs.
+Sure enough, a Crucible Scale Talisman lays upon the chapel altar inside, meaning that at least some of the dead buried there are roughly contemporaneous with the other two catacombs.
 The area is likewise home to a Haligdrake Talisman, evidently belonging to one of the dragon worshipers who had been opposed to the holy powers of the Erdtree.
 However, a local spirit-caller snail will summon the soldiers of the present-day.
 We can thus be certain that any resident of Leyndell not applicable for burial elsewhere on the plateau has instead been interred deep below the city since its earliest history.

 Being some of the first Erdtree Burials in her kingdom, it should come as no surprise that these tombs have Marika’s personal touch.
 Both the Auriza Side Tomb and the Leyndell Catacombs possess a particularly confusing layout, using layers of identical arrangements to chambers and — in the former’s case — teleportation magic to trap graverobbers in an endless maze of déjà vu.
 While not as extreme, the Auriza Hero’s Grave does employ similar deception tactics, having lamps cast summoning circles to ambush the robbers with chariot traps they can easily be sandwiched between; new ones always appearing just after narrowly getting past the previous.
 No other graveyard demonstrates anywhere near this extent of playfulness, and Marika proves herself to be a bit of a prankster.
 And why not have fun at work, too?